Should you try acupuncture for hearing loss or tinnitus?

 While medical science has yet to figure out a way to repair sensorineural hearing loss caused by age or noise, some users of acupuncture, a key component of Traditional Chinese Medicine, claim it has restorative properties for both hearing loss and tinnitus.
-However, there's a lack of Western medical evidence indicating it works.
+However, there's a lack of Western medical science indicating it works.

 What is acupuncture?